GrahamMThomas/AtriocBigAwards-NominationForm/README.md

 #### Key Features:
 ##### 1. Twitch OAuth2 Authentication
-Users are required to log in to their Twitch accounts, providing an simple user experience
+Users are required to log in to their Twitch accounts, providing a simple user experience

 ##### 1. Dynamic Content
 The app dynamically fetches categories from a CMS, organized by name and color.
 Allows us to dynamically update categories without code changes.